KauverySingh/3D-Scene-using-Django/README.md

 Overview:-

 This is a Django project called 3D Scene using Django developed to involve creating a simple 3D environment with some objects and basic interactions.
-It includes features such as Three.js for frontend development and Django for the backend development.
+It includes features such as HTML, Three.js for frontend development and Django, Python for backend development along with other libraries and tools.